 A full-frame digital DSLR is the best option when it comes to taking quality photos of your art.
 A few years ago I was using the legendary Canon 5D Mark II.
 Now you have newer cameras, such as Canon 5D Mark IV, and 6D Mark II and more expensive Canon 1DX (personally I think this one is too expensive).
 I use Canon myself, but other brands (such as Nikon) also make decent cameras.

 - PRICE: The cheaper body itself may cost under $2K but with a lens, it can go over $2K.
 Of course, it can climb to the tens of thousands of dollars, but you don’t need them.

 - GOOD: It’s the most used camera among professional digital photographers.
 Because it’s popular, you can rent or borrow spare parts quite easily, such as lenses.
-It is full-frame, means the image quality is good enough to make art prints or other reproductions.
+It is full-frame, which means the image quality is good enough to make art prints or other reproductions.

 - BAD: You will need time to master this camera.
 It took me a couple of months to fully manage all the settings and features for photo and video.

 “While there is perhaps a province in which the photograph can tell us nothing more than what we see with our own eyes, there is another in which it proves to us how little our eyes permit us to see.”

 As the name suggests, prosumer cameras are between professional and consumer level.
 The most popular in the prosumer range is the so-called ‘EVIL’ cameras (electronic viewfinder, interchangeable lens).
 One of the best of its kind is the Olympus EM10 Mark III, sold under $800.
 Also smaller DSLR cameras with APS-C sensor such as Canon 77D and Canon 80D are also considered prosumer.

 - PRICE: It’s anything from $400 to $1K, depending on the brand, sensor type, and lens.